 - I put it into service.
 If it’s a backup drive, I use Macrium Reflect.

 I recommend you do something similar.

-You certainly can use the free backup software with the drive, but in my opinion backups are just too important to use a program you’re not completely certain of.
+You certainly can use the free backup software that came with the drive, but in my opinion, backups are just too important to use a program you’re not completely certain of.